Demand Faster Treatment

 We can turn things around for people like Erika.

 75% of people with the disease die within a year of being diagnosed.
 Yet the average for the 20 common cancers is much less – 30%.
 To save lives, health ministers need to view pancreatic cancer as an urgent case.
 That's why our petition is calling on UK Governments to treat pancreatic cancer as a cancer emergency, and to make sure that people with the disease receive treatment within 20 days of diagnosis.

 The dedication of people treating people with pancreatic cancer across the UK is amazing.
 It is thanks to them that we know it is possible to treat pancreatic cancer faster.
 We know it is possible get more people into treatment, giving more people the chance to survive and for longer - and more time spent with loved ones.

 And there are other benefits beyond saving lives.
 Where fast-track treatment has been implemented, unpleasant and potentially dangerous options can be avoided, improving the care that patients receive.

 It also reduces the cost of treatment, saving money for the NHS which can be spent on further improving care.

 How you can help even more

-You can pass on the Demand Faster Treatment petition to your friends and family – use the hashtag #demandfastertreatment on Facebook, Twitter and Instagram.
+The petition is closed but you can still use the hashtag #demandfastertreatment on Facebook, Twitter and Instagram.
 Together we can make it the most successful pancreatic cancer campaign we've ever done.